2023 Market Guidelines

 Eat On-Site Vendors

-Eat on site vendors are vendors whose main business is to prepare food to be consumed on site.
+Eat on site vendors are vendors who prepare food to be consumed on site.
 Examples are sausage carts, fried bread, crepe making, samosas, etc. Vendors who prepare the food in a kitchen and transport it hot to the market for sale and vendors who prepare the food on site are both from this category.
 All vendors must have the correct documentation about prep kitchens, food safety plans, and approval from the Fraser Health Authority.
 You may also be required to apply for a Temporary Food Permit, depending upon your set up and circumstances.
 Please contact the Fraser Health Authority to determine what requirements you must fulfill.
-Food Trucks will need to follow specific guidelines in accordance to the City of New Westminster”s Food Truck Policy.
+If you are cooking onsite (whether or not you are a Food Truck) you will be required to supply confirmation from the New Westminster Fire Department that your cooking set up is to code and deemed safe.
+Food Trucks will also need to follow specific guidelines in accordance to the City of New Westminster’s Food Truck Policy.

 Forms for food trucks:

-Returning artisan vendors will be given seniority, although space will be allocated specifically for new vendors so shoppers are offered a fresh mix of high quality crafts.
-New artisan vendors will be asked to come and show their products at a craft panel.
-The panel is made up of selected members of the community with expertise in various aspects of a number of crafts.
+Returning artisan vendors will be given seniority, although space will be allocated specifically for new vendors so shoppers are offered a fresh mix of high-quality crafts.
+New artisan vendors may be asked to come and show their products at a craft panel.
 The panel will make recommendations to the Market Manager, and the final decision rests with the Market Manager.
 If the applicant has missed the craft jury date, photographs, written descriptions of methods, etc may suffice.
 Email the Market Manager for information about the craft panel process.

-Occasionally, the NWFM may approve vendors that do not fit in the above three categories, such as businesses who offer a service or product.
+Occasionally, the NWFM may approve vendors that do not fit in the above categories, such as businesses who offer a service or product.
 For example, chair massage or landscaping design.
 Please apply with relevant documentation (business license, food safety certifications, and proof of insurance coverage).
-Businesses that are aligned with the RCFM Association’s Mission Statement will be given preference.
+Businesses that are aligned with the NWFM Society’s Mission Statement will be given preference.

 Location, Dates, and Fees